Dirowa/Python-scripts/Insilico-biology/README.md

 To gain all avaible knowledge about the proteins of the proteins HMM search is used with the HMM package. a shell script is used to preform this

+a python script is used to generate a summary of OrthoMCL and HMM search for the requested gene ID of cellulose

 ![alt text](https://github.com/Dirowa/Python-scripts/blob/master/Insilico-biology/Pipeline_donny.png)